| United States Marine Corps | U.S. Military |

 How to research these themes: Research governmental guidelines.
 Research the federal and international policies in similar global economies for comparison.
 Research health (stress, mental health, morbidity) outcomes for people in government focused careers.
 Research the security nets in place for our soldiers.

-Start out by searching the military websites.
-You can do this by searching in Google for "anything in site:.mil" and you can search "site:.gov" for other general government material.
+Search your term in Google for "anything in site:.mil" and you can search "site:.gov" for other general government material.

 This Wikileaks article focuses on military life through excel sheets that display the various weapons used to fight in Iraq and Afghanistan in 2007.
 The article shows various weapons used to partake in combat which the US banned for the opposing countries.